Spetses, Greece

 If you have any questions, please contact the Spetses Teaching Assistants at spetses@loyno.edu.

-Comparative Tort Law Law (1 credit hour)
+Comparative Incarceration Law (1 credit hour)

 Location: Spetses Hotel